 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How to Remove Tea and Coffee Stains from Carpet
+How to Remove Tea and Coffee Stains from Carpet and Upholstery

 When that drink hits the carpet, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
 Keep blotting until no more moisture is transferred from the carpet to the cloth.
 It's important to go ahead and treat the stain completely to prevent staining that is more difficult to remove later.

-Mix a solution of two teaspoons of dish washing detergent in two cups of warm water.
-Dip a clean white cloth, sponge or soft bristle brush in the solution.
+Mix a solution of two teaspoons of dishwashing detergent in two cups of warm water.
+Dip a clean white cloth, sponge, or soft bristle brush in the solution.
 Working from the outside edge of the stain toward the center to keep it from spreading, work the cleaning solution into the stain.
 Blot with a dry cloth to absorb the solution, Keep moving to a clean area of the cloth as the stain is transferred.

 Finish by dipping a clean cloth in plain water to "rinse" the spot.
 This is especially important because any soapy residue left in the carpet will actually attract more soil.
 Allow the stain to air dry away from direct heat.
 Vacuum to lift the carpet fibers.

 The same cleaning solutions and techniques recommended for carpet can be used for coffee stains on upholstery.
-Take care not to overwet the fabric because excess moisture in the cushions can cause problems.
+Take care not to overwet the fabric because excess moisture in the cushions can cause mildew problems.

 If the upholstery is silk or vintage, it is best to call a professional cleaner.
 Home cleaning may result in water spots.